3D-e-Chem/knime-silicos-it/README.md

 ## Continuous Integration

-Configuration files to run Continuous Integration builds on Linux (Travis-CI), OS X (Travis-CI) and Windows (AppVeyor) are present.
+Configuration files to run Continuous Integration builds on Linux (Travis-CI), OS X (Travis-CI) are present.

 See `./.travis.yml` file how to trigger a Travis-CI build for every push or pull request.
-See `./appveyor.yml` file how to run on https://www.appveyor.com .

 # Development